johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 **Server:**
 : An entity that receives a Homa request and sends the corresponding response.
-This term may refer to either an application program or the the point that implements it.
+This term may refer to either an application program or the endpoint that implements it.

+**SRPT (Shortest Remaining Pressing Time):**
+: Homa tries to prioritize messages that have the fewest remaining bytes to transmit, but on the sender side and the receiver side.

 **TCP Segmentation Offload (TSO):**
 : A hardware feature implemented by most NICs, which allows host